The Black Prism: Plot

 Sixteen years after the war, the Prism receives a note from a woman claiming to be "Lina," informing him of his 15-year-old son in Tyrea—a child he had been unaware of until now.
 This son was conceived while Gavin was engaged to Karris White Oak, a member of his Blackguard, the most elite military force in the world.
 The White, a leader in the Chromeria, sends Karris to Garriston, the capital of Tyrea, to spy on its Satrap's army.
 She also gives Karris a note about Gavin's unfaithfulness, to be read after leaving the Chromeria.

 To keep Gavin and Karris separated, Gavin is assigned to another mission.
 However, he decides to bring Karris to Garriston himself before she can read the note, using a method of transportation no one else believes possible: magically-aided flight across the ocean.
 This allows them to reach Tyrea in hours, rather than the month it would normally take.

 As they approach their destination, Karris notices smoke and directs them to the former town of Rekton, which has been burned to the ground by Tyrean soldiers.
 They arrive just in time to save a teenager from execution, killing several of the Satrap's personal bodyguards in the process.
 Gavin is then confronted by the irate Satrap, who now calls himself King Garadul and declares his Satrapy an independent nation.
 He admits to ordering the town's destruction as a punishment for the residents' refusal to pay levies.

 Tyreans are treated with little respect outside of Tyrea and lack representation in the spectrum of colors.
 Garriston, the country's only port, is under rotating occupation by the other Satrapies.
 King Garadul plans to lead his largely conscripted army to seize Garriston and, from there, break the Chromeria's control over the world.

 The child is revealed to be Gavin's son, Kip.
-After some debate, heated words, death threats, and magical attacks, Kip and the Prism are allowed to leave together.
+After debating and exchanging threats with Garadul, alongside brief magical combat, Kip and the Prism are allowed to leave together.
 However, the king takes a box from Kip, claiming it was stolen from him.
 The box contains a white dagger that Kip's dying mother gave him, making him promise—amidst curses and abuse—to kill the man responsible for her suffering.